Nikhild2710/Game-revenue-predictions/README.md

 # 🎮 Game Revenue Predictions (Paid PC Games)

 Predict the **revenue of paid PC games** from game metadata using machine-learning models (Random Forest and XGBoost).
-The training dataset is **proprietary and not included**; the notebook runs with any file that matches the schema below.

 ---